WayneBrown/learnwebgl2/_sources/12_advanced_rendering/07_rendering_points.rst

 Modify the *fragment shader* above to verify that this flips the *texture map* image to its original orientation.

+Notice that translating the scene left or right moves some of the points outside the viewing volume causing them to be clipped from the scene.
+Clipping is based on the single :code:`(x,y,z)` location of the point.
+This can cause the rendering of a point to "pop-in" and "pop-out" of a scene.
+If a *billboard* or *sprite* needs to be partially clipped against a viewing volume, it must be rendered using triangles.

 2) Map Adjacent Pixels to a "Point" ...................................